ibm-cloud-docs/EventStreams/producing_messages.md

 For more information on throughput guidance, see [Limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#kafka_quotas).

 In summary, when a message is published, its record is first written into a buffer in the producer.
 In the background, the producer batches up and sends the records to the server.
 The server then responds to the producer, possibly applying a throttling delay if the producer is publishing too fast.
-If the buffer in the producer fills up, the producer's send call is delayed but ultimately could fail with an exception.
+If the buffer in the producer fills up, the producer's send call is delayed but ultimately might fail with an exception.

 ## Delivery semantics